magicsandbox-ai/magicsandbox/packages/js/dev/README.md

 Consider using [@magicsandbox.ai/test](https://github.com/magicsandbox-ai/magicsandbox/tree/main/packages/js/test) to test your App.

-## Accessing the Dev Server from Another Device
+## Using HTTPS

+`magicsandbox.DevLocal` works by making a fetch request to the dev server at `http://localhost`.
+There are scenarios where this won't work and you'll need to use HTTPS:

+- Using Safari: Safari doesn't allow HTTP requests to localhost from a site served over HTTPS
+- Accessing the dev server from another device: for example, to test your App on your phone before publishing

-To access the dev server from another device, (for example, your phone), follow these steps:
+To access the dev server using HTTPS, follow these steps:

-1. Start the dev server, which opens a url in your default browser:

-`npm run dev MyApp`

-2. Get the IP address of the device running the dev server:
+1. Sign up for a tunneling service.
+Currently only [ngrok](https://dashboard.ngrok.com/signup) is supported.
+If you want to use a different service, please create an issue or a PR.

+2. Start the dev server with the `--tunnel` flag.
+By default, when tunneling, the dev server will minify your code and not generate sourcemaps to reduce bandwidth usage.

 ```
-ipconfig # Windows
-ifconfig # Mac/Linux
+npm run dev MyApp -- --tunnel ngrok
 ```

-3. On another device, open the url from step 1, adding the IP address from step 2 as a query parameter:

-`[url from step 1]&devLocalIp=[ip from step 2]`
+3. Rather than automatically opening `magicsandbox.DevLocal` in your default browser, you'll see a message in the console "Open this url on any device: ...".
+Open this url on any device to access the dev server using HTTPS.